Hot Springs Near Steens Mountain, Oregon

 One year ago we were packing the car and heading to the remote southeastern corner of Oregon to visit Steens Mountain, which turned out to be one of our favorite parts of the state, and Oregon is a pretty cool state!
-This dang pandemic has really put a damper on traveling, which has been a real bummer.
+This dang pandemic has really put a damper on traveling, which has been a bummer.
 Since we’re doing our part and social distancing, we’ll just write about our favorite trips instead.
-In honor of the one-year anniversary of our trip to Steens Mountain, let’s breakdown some of the areas neat hot springs!
+In honor of the one-year anniversary of our trip to Steens Mountain, let’s breakdown some of the neat hot springs there!

 Barnes Warm Springs, a.k.a.
 Frenchglen Warm Springs

 The town of Frenchglen, about 340 miles from Portland, is one of the largest towns—population about 12— in the Steens Mountain wilderness, and one of the few where you can get gas for miles.
 Barnes Warms Springs is a free spring that’s pretty close to town.
 From Frenchglen, travel south for a quick minute before hanging a left onto the Steens Mountain Loop Road.
 Shortly after turning you’ll see another dirt road to your right; turn there and park by the closed gate.
 After a flat 0.9 mile walk down an old sandy dirt road, you’ll begin to approach some trees and vegetation.
 Look down to your left, and keep your eyes peeled for the small pool and a trail leading down to it.